patilgayatri22/patilgayatri22/README.md

 ---

-### ✨ “Turning complex data into meaningful insights — one pipeline at a time.”
+### ✨ “🤝 Driven and Exploring how data and AI can make everyday systems smarter— open to collaborations in ML, GenAI, and AI-driven innovation!”